Close Menu

 HOW TO KEEP YOUR SSDI BENEFITS

-If you are disabled and not working until you reach the age of 65, then you will be able to keep your Social Security Disability benefits until you reach retirement age.
-You do not need to take out early retirement benefits to have an income.
+If you are disabled and not working until you reach the age of 65, then you will be able to keep your SSDI benefits until you reach retirement age.
+Therefore, you do not need to take out early retirement benefits to have an income.
 When you reach full retirement age, your SSDI payments will change into Social Security Retirement payments.
 It is important, however, to understand that you need to take steps to ensure you are able to keep your SSDI benefits in effect for the duration of that period.

-Additionally, if the SSA decides to send you to a Consultative Exam, then make sure that you attend the appointment.
-Learn more information about your Consultative Exam here.
+Additionally, if the SSA decides to send you to an exam with one of their doctors, then make sure that you attend the appointment.
+Learn about the SSA doctor exam.

 HOW MUCH MONEY CAN YOU EARN AND STILL RECEIVE SOCIAL SECURITY RETIREMENT BENEFITS?